 - have previously contracted laminitis, specifically those that were not promptly diagnosed by a vet.

-- were part of the native Ireland/UK pony breeds.
+- are part of the native Ireland/UK pony breeds.

 - took a long time to recover from an episode.

 - had periods longer than 8 weeks in-between regular hoof care.

 Laminitis can be classed as “acute” if it is still at its early stage and can be treated to prevent it developing further.
 Chronic laminitis refers to and ongoing or recurring condition where damage has already been done permanently changing the hoof structure.